Agricultural Literacy Curriculum Matrix

 staple food: a food that is eaten regularly and is a dominant part of the diet, supplying a major proportion of energy and nutrient needs

-white rice: rice from which the inedible hull, the germ, and the outer layers of bran have been removed
+white rice: rice from which the inedible hull, germ, and outer layers of bran have been removed

 Did You Know?
 (Ag Facts)